MinchinWeb/seafoam/README.rst

   descriptive paragraph.
 BOOTSTRAP_NAVBAR_INVERSE = False
   Apply inverse CSS setting to Navbar.
-BOOTSTRAP_THEME
+BOOTSTRAP_THEME = "seafoam"
-  Set this to `seafoam`.
+  Automatically set to ``seafoam`` by the internal plugin.
 Other values (including leaving this unset) are not expected to work correctly.
 CATEGORIES_URL
   Same as the regular Pelican setting.
 CATEGORY_IMAGES